How To... - Deco&Design - Furniture

 How to size and place furniture and appliances in the kitchen for ease of use

-Even if it's all about furniture, furnishing a kitchen is much more complicated than a bedroom or living room.
+Even if it's all about the furniture, designing a kitchen is much more complicated than a bedroom or living room.
 Because here you have a water source, various appliances, heat sources, and all of this has to be perfectly integrated with the furniture.
-The kitchen is where the cooking is done, so the space must be comfortable, efficient and safe.
-Design is important, but even more important is that the furniture is easy to use, access to cupboards and appliances is easy, and time at the table is not a chore.
-Over the years, studies have been carried out and rules have been established to make the furniture as ergonomic as possible so that cooking is done safely and time spent in the kitchen is as pleasant as possible.
-Some of these rules are discussed below.
+Cooking is done in the kitchen, so the space must be comfortable, efficient and safe.
+Design is important, but even more important is that the furniture is easy to use, access to cupboards and appliances is easy, and that mealtimes are not a chore.
+Over the years, studies have been carried out and rules have been laid down to ensure that the furniture is as ergonomic as possible so that cooking is safe and the time spent in the kitchen is as pleasant as possible.
+Some of these rules will be discussed below.

-Cabinets and worktops must be of the right height and size
+Cupboards and worktops should be the right height and size

-The height of worktops and cupboards is very important for a pleasant and safe kitchen.
-Worktops and cupboards should be at a comfortable height that allows you to work without your back or arms being affected.
-There should be enough space between cabinets positioned facing each other so that they can be used at the same time, and access to overhead poles or overhead cabinets should be easy without the person doing it standing on their tiptoes.
+The height of worktops and cupboards is very important to make working in the kitchen pleasant and safe.
+The worktop and cupboards should be at a comfortable height that allows you to work without affecting your back or arms.
+There should be enough space between cabinets positioned facing each other so that they can be used at the same time, and access to overhead poles or hanging cabinets should be easy, without the doer having to stand on their tiptoes.

-Ideally, the furniture should be sized in relation to the height of the person using the kitchen.
-As more than one floor can fit in a typical kitchen, some general rules have been established to suit the majority of people.
-Thus, the height of cupboards resting on the floor is between 85 and 90 cm and their depth is 60 cm.
-There should be a space of 55-60 cm between the cupboards and the wall-hung units, the depth of the top ones is 30 cm, and access to them should be easy.
-If there are cabinets facing each other, there must be a minimum distance between them that allows two people to work at the same time.
+Ideally, furniture should be sized in relation to the height of the person using the kitchen.
+Given that more than one person can have access to more than one landing in ordinary kitchens, some general rules have been laid down to satisfy the widest possible majority.
+The height of floor-standing cupboards is between 85 and 90 cm and their depth is 60 cm.
+There should be a space of 55-60 cm between the cupboards and the suspended fixtures, the depth of the top cupboards should be 30 cm, and they should be easy to reach.
+If there are face-to-face cupboards, there must be a minimum distance between them to allow two people to work at the same time.

 Triangle rule

-One of the most important rules of kitchen design is the triangle rule.
-It sets out the ratio of working areas in the kitchen and has remained as relevant today as it was more than 80 years ago.
-This rule states that the 3 main areas in the kitchen - the cooking area (stove), the food preparation area (sink) and the storage area (fridge) - form a triangle which, for work to run smoothly, must be clear.
-The sides of this triangle must also be no smaller than 110-120 cm and no larger than 270-300 cm.
-The free space and short travel distances are what ensure efficient kitchen work.
+One of the most important kitchen design rules is the triangle rule.
+It sets out the relationship between the working areas in the kitchen and is still as relevant today as it was more than 80 years ago.
+This rule states that the 3 main areas in the kitchen - the cooking area (the stove), the food preparation area (the sink) and the storage area (the fridge) - form a triangle which, for the kitchen to work properly, must be free.
+The sides of this triangle must not be less than 110-120 cm and not more than 270-300 cm.
+It is the open space and short travel distances that ensure efficient kitchen work.

-The three zones are also called the warm zone, the wet zone and the cold zone.
-Warm zone includes stove, oven and microwave.
-For efficient operation, they should be placed as close together as possible and with spaces on either side to allow for safe placement of pots and pans.
-Wetland includes, in addition to the sink, the dishwasher, the dishwasher and the waste bin.
-The ideal area for the waste bin is under the sink and access should be as easy as possible.
-Cold zone also includes storage cabinets, spice racks, pantry side.
-If possible, one of the worktops can be arranged close to this area to make access to food as easy as possible.
+The three zones are also called the warm, wet and cold zones.
+Warm zone comprises hob, oven and microwave.
+For efficient operation, they should be placed as close together as possible and with space on either side to allow pots and pans to be placed safely.
+Wetlands It includes, in addition to the sink, the drainer, the dishwasher and the waste bin.
+The ideal place for the waste bin is under the sink and access should be as easy as possible.
+Cold zone It also includes storage cupboards, spice racks, pantry side.
+If possible, one of the worktops can be placed close to this area to make access to food as easy as possible.

-And the mounting of the device must be done according to clear rules
+And the installation of the device must follow clear rules

-The cooker, hood, oven, microwave, fridge, sink are appliances that are not to be missed in the kitchen.
-Furniture is designed according to how they will be positioned and sometimes there are even fixtures made specifically for the appliance to be mounted inside.
-Since proximity between them can cause problems, a few rules have been laid down here too:
+Fryer, hood, oven, microwave, refrigerator, sink are kitchen appliances that cannot be left out.
+The furniture is designed according to how they will be positioned, and sometimes there are even specially made fixtures for the appliances to be fitted inside.
+Because the proximity of these appliances can create problems, a few rules have been laid down here too:

 • the sink does not sit next to the hob.
 There must be at least 60 cm between them,